 But you can take steps to overcome this setback:

-• Acceptance: Permit yourself to feel the feelings that accompany the situation.
+- Acceptance: Allow yourself to experience the emotions that come with the situation.

-• Self-reflection: Determine what went well and what still needs work.
+- Self-reflection: Figure out what went right and what still needs improvement.

-Why do some players become unsuccessful draft pick?
+Why do some players become unsuccessful draft picks?

 Some opportunities:

-• Practice Squad: Athletes can continue to train and improve their skills while participating in professional football by signing with an NFL practice squad.
+- Practice Squad: Athletes can keep practising and getting better at football by joining an NFL practice squad.

-• Canadian Football League (CFL): By playing in the CFL, players can continue to compete at a high level and obtain priceless exposure and experience.
+- Canadian Football League (CFL): Playing in the CFL allows players to continue competing at a high level.
+They also gain valuable exposure and experience.

-Unsuccessful draft picks can find new paths to job success and fulfillment by investigating these options.
+Unsuccessful draft picks can find new paths to job success and fulfilment by investigating these options.

 How can an unsuccessful draft pick navigate their career post-draft?